Prosecutors: Highland Park mass shooting suspect contemplated second attack in Wisconsin

 The 21-year-old Highwood man accused of carrying out a mass shooting during the Highland Park Independence Day parade Monday admitted to police officers that he carried out the attack, prosecutors said during a Wednesday bond court hearing.

-Additionally, prosecutors said the shooting suspect considered another attack in or near Madison, Wisconsin after he fled Highland Park.
+Additionally, officials said the shooting suspect considered another attack in or near Madison, Wisconsin after he fled Highland Park.

-Robert Crimo III, 21, faces seven counts of first-degree murder, one for each victim.

 Assistant State's Attorney Ben Dillon said the accused made a voluntary statement to Highland Park police officers confessing his actions.

-Dillon said the accused told police he dressed like a girl and wore makeup to conceal his identity, accessed the roof using a stairway and looked down his sights to shoot at the people across the street.
+Dillon said the accused told police he dressed in women's clothing and wore makeup to conceal his identity, accessed the roof using a stairway and looked down his sights to shoot at the people across the street.

-Dillon added, the accused told police he used three 30-round ammunition magazines during his rooftop attack.
-Dillon said officers have recovered 83 spent shell casings from the roof.
+Dillon added that the accused told police he used three 30-round ammunition magazines during his rooftop attack and officers have recovered 83 spent shell casings from the roof.

 Dillon said the accused identified himself and the weapon he used in the attack when shown surveillance camera images.